sonic-net/SONiC/doc/mgmt/SONiC_Design_Doc_Unified_FRR_Mgmt_Interface.md

   2. Extend sonic-cfggen, bgpcfgd and integrate with FRR-BGP for features supported in SONiC
   3. Support for retrieval of FRR-BGP state and statistics information
   4. For backward compatibility retain access to FRR UI (vtysh) for managing features that are NOT in conflict with SONiC features
+  5. Configure FRR solely based on configurations from config DB (refer various config DB schemas given in this document) i.e not based on fixed/template based FRR configurations from bgpcfgd with minimal configurations from config DB.

 ### 1.1.2 Configuration and Management Requirements